renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Self_Join.md

 We use self join when we want to combine rows with other rows in the same table.
-To perform the self join operation, we must use a table alias to help docs.SQL distinguish the left table from the right table of the same table.
+To perform the self join operation, we must use a table alias to help SQL distinguish the left table from the right table of the same table.